oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 cd ../gateway
 ./gradlew bootJar -Pprod jib -Djib.to.image=<docker-repo-name>/gateway
 ```
 **IMPORTANT NOTE**: Unfortunately the application example does not build with Java 17 at the moment of writing this post.
+As specified in the introduction, this example was built with Java 11.

 Check the images were uploaded to [DockerHub](https://hub.docker.com), and navigate to the project root folder in the terminal for the next step.